-Sofia Richie Wishes Scott Disick A Happy Birthday With Sweet Photo: ‘Thank You For Being You’
+Sofia Richie Wishes Scott Disick A Happy 35th Birthday With Sweet Photo: ‘Thank You For Being You’

 Awww!
-Sofia Richie just sent her boyfriend Scott Disick a birthday message along with a cute photo of them swimming together!
+Scott Disick’s 19-year-old girlfriend just sent him a birthday message along with a cute photo of them together!
 Check it out right here!

 Today is Scott Disick‘s 35th birthday and his girlfriend Sofia Richie decided to make the occasion extra special with a message for the reality star!
 She shared a photo of herself and Scott going for a swim together with their arms wrapped around each other, presumably on one of their many globe-trotting vacations.
 “Happy Birthday babe!
 Thank you for being you.
 Love you,” she captioned the touching moment.
 So cute!